Krnsand/rock-paper-scissors-lizard-spock/README.md

 # Rock, Paper, Scissors, Lizard, Spock!

-This is the classic game of Rock, paper, scissors but with a fun twist!
+This is the classic game of Rock, Paper, Scissors but with a fun twist!
 Rock, Paper, Scissors, Lizard, Spock is the version of the game that the characters from The Big Bang Theory plays.
-While the old rules still applies, there are two new playable options that take the game to a new level!
+While the old rules still applies, there are two new playable options that take the game to a whole new level!
 Click the link below to try it yourself!

 ![Responsive Mockup](https://github.com/Krnsand/rock-paper-scissors-lizard-spock/blob/main/assets/images/readme_images/am_i_responsive.png)